FINDING BALANCE WITH FOOD 2019

 TESTIMONIALS FROM MY 1 HOUR WORKSHOPS

-(if you choose the in-person option, we’re going to be working together, learning and growing for 12 hours on the Finding Balance with Food Course + you have access to me between sessions in our private facebook group)
+(we’re going to be working together, learning and growing for 12 hours on the Finding Balance with Food Course + you have access to me between sessions in our private facebook group)

 Rachel’s workshop was laid back and easy to digest the information that she spoke about.
 I felt at ease and relaxed in the session.
 I was able to recognize a lot of the incidences that she described in my already busy day to day and just attending for 1 hour has made a difference to how I eat.CATHERINE J.